Tension Calculator

 Calculation Case Result

-For pulling scenarios, you can define a chain of up to 5 connected objects.
-Input the mass for each individual segment, the total applied force in Newtons, and the pulling angle from the horizontal plane.
-Click "Calculate" to execute the simulation.
-The tool applies Newton's Second Law and trigonometric identities to provide a detailed breakdown of vertical and horizontal force components, ensuring you understand the underlying physics of the equilibrium or acceleration.
+For pulling scenarios, define a chain of up to 5 connected objects.
+Enter the mass of each segment, the total applied force in Newtons, and the pull angle measured from the horizontal plane.
+Click Calculate to run the simulation.
+The tool applies Newton's Second Law and trigonometric decomposition to return the vertical and horizontal force components, the system acceleration, and the individual tension in each segment of the chain.

 Useful Tips 💡